MansoorMajeed/random-scripts/README.md

-# my-scripts
+# Random scripts
-Here, the scripts I created for my personal use.
-Will update soon.
+Some scripts you may or may not find useful.
+Hoping to update repository soon enough